Neural Coding in the Auditory System

 Team research topics:

-The objective our team is to understand how the brain perceives and analyzes complex sounds.
+The objective of the Neural Coding in the Auditory System team is to understand how the brain perceives and analyzes complex sounds.
 Sound processing begins in the ear, where the cochlea breaks down complex sounds into their elementary frequencies.
 How these frequencies are represented in the brain is a key question in the field of hearing, and in neurosciences in general.
-We control signals sent by the cochlea to the brain, by stimulating the sensory cells with light.
+We control the signal sent to the brain by the cochlea, by stimulating the sensory cells with light.
+This extremely precise control of the signal enables us to perform systematic studies to identify the information necessary and sufficient for sound identification.

 Main techniques used: